linxinshi/EntityRetrievalPAS/README.md

 ## Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content
 update 2019.03.26 upload the revised source codes.
-Other cleanup work in progress.

 <del> update 2018.10.26: will be released with faster indexer and simplified implementation before 2018.11.30 (I am busy with some deadlines recently...) </del>